Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-This recipe produces a soft and chewy Caramel with a smooth and creamy texture.
-Very few ingredients are needed, just heavy cream, brown and white sugars, kosher salt, and pure vanilla extract.
-You can cut the caramel into any size or shape you like.
-I like either small squares or long thin strips that I wrap in wax paper, twisting the ends to keep the Caramels fresh.
+A good tasting caramel is such a treat.
+This recipe for homemade Caramels produces a soft and chewy candy with a wonderfully smooth and creamy texture.
+I like how you can cut the caramels into any size or shape you like.
+Maybe you prefer small individual bite-sized squares that you can just pop into your mouth.
+Or maybe you want long thin strips that can be wrapped in wax paper, twisting the ends to keep the Caramels fresh.
 Homemade Caramels are perfect for gift giving or you may want to make a batch or two for your next bake sale.
-This Caramel recipe is adapted from a wonderful book called "Baking From The Heart" by Michael J. Rosen.

-I know I am repeating myself, so if you have read the head note for the Maple Pecan Caramels, you can skip this part and go straight to the recipe.
-Caramels are about boiling white and brown sugars, along with some heavy cream, and with that comes the problem of sugar crystallization.
-Luckily there are a few precautions you can take to help prevent this from happening.
-But first, let's talk about equipment and that you should never make candy on a humid day unless you have adequate air conditioning.
-The equipment; it is important to use a heavy duty saucepan so the candy will not scorch under high temperatures.
+The process of making Caramels is not difficult, but a few things should be observed.
+First, try not to make candy on a humid day unless you have adequate air conditioning.
+And try to use a heavy duty saucepan so the caramel doesn't scorch under high temperatures.
 Be sure to use a wooden spoon to stir the syrup as the sugar crystals will not stick to wood as easily as they will to metal.
-And most importantly, buy a good mercury candy thermometer with a metal clip so you can fasten it to the side of the pan.
-When using a candy thermometer make sure the bulb of the thermometer does not rest on the bottom of the pan as this can cause an inaccurate temperature reading.
-It is also important to read the temperature at eye level and you may have to wipe the steam off the thermometer first in order to read the numbers.
-If you think your candy thermometer may be inaccurate, you can test its' accuracy by placing it in a saucepan of boiling water.
-The temperature should read 212 degrees F (100 degrees C).
-If you find your thermometer is off by a degree or two, simply adjust your recipe to take this into account.
-Another thing about candy thermometers are that they are fragile so after each use place in hot water (not cold) to dissolve the sugar coating.
+And most importantly, buy a accurate candy thermometer with a metal clip so you can fasten it to the side of the pan.
+Now, candy thermometers are fragile so after each use place in hot water (not cold) to dissolve the sugar coating.
 Never place a hot thermometer into cold water as this can cause it to break.
 And be sure to store your thermometer away from other kitchen utensils so it won't get banged around.
 Lastly, cleaning the saucepan can be a problem.
 The best way to remove all that hard caramelized sugar is to fill the saucepan with water and bring it to a boil.
 Turn off the heat and let it sit until the sugar dissolves.

 Now, the important part.
 To prevent sugar crystallization, which means your caramels will have a grainy texture, make sure to stir the ingredients constantly until they reach the boiling point.
 (This ensures that the sugars have completely melted.)
-Brush down the sides of the pan, with a heatproof pastry brush that has been dipped in warm water, to remove any sugar crystals that may have formed on the sides of the saucepan.
-Clamp a candy thermometer to the side of the saucepan.
-Do not stir the boiling syrup, just brush down the sides of the pan, with a heatproof pastry brush that has been dipped in warm water, to remove any sugar crystals that may have formed on the sides of the saucepan.
-Watch the caramel closely and remove from heat once it reaches 245 degrees F or 118 degrees C. Stir in the vanilla extract and pour into your prepared pan.
-Let it cool undisturbed, at room temperature, for about eight hours or until set.
-Then cut into squares or rectangles.
-Caramels can be stored in an airtight container at room temperature.
+I find it best not stir the boiling syrup, just brush down the sides of the pan, with a heatproof pastry brush that has been dipped in warm water, to remove any sugar crystals that may have formed on the sides of the saucepan.
+Watch the caramel closely and remove from heat once it reaches 250 degrees F (121 degrees C).
+If you prefer a softer Caramel, cook until it reaches 245 degrees F (118 degrees C).
+For a firmer Caramel, cook until it reaches 255 degrees F (124 degrees C).

 Related Recipes You May Like